-HTH's programs and activities shall be free from harassment, discrimination and bullying on the basis of actual or perceived sex, sexual orientation, gender, gender expression, gender identity, parental/family/marital status, ethnicity, ethnic group identification, immigration status or citizenship, race, ancestry, national origin, color, religion, religious affiliation, creed, mental or physical disability, and any other basis protected by applicable law, including applicable provisions of federal law related to students with disabilities such as Section 504 of the Rehabilitation Act of 1973 ("Section 504"), Title II of the Americans with Disabilities Act of 1990 ("ADA") and the Individuals with Disabilities Education Act of 2004 ("IDEA").
+HTH's programs and activities shall be free from harassment, intimidation, discrimination and bullying on the basis of actual or perceived sex, sexual orientation, gender, gender expression, gender identity, parental/family/marital status, ethnicity, ethnic group identification, age, immigration status or citizenship, race, traits historically associated with race, ancestry, nationality, national origin, color, religion, religious affiliation, creed, physical disability, mental disability, medical condition, genetic information, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics, and any other basis protected by applicable law, including applicable provisions of federal law related to students with disabilities such as Section 504 of the Rehabilitation Act of 1973 ("Section 504"), Title II of the Americans with Disabilities Act of 1990 ("ADA") and the Individuals with Disabilities Education Act of 2004 ("IDEA").
 HTH shall promote programs that serve to eliminate discriminatory practices in school activities.